udayaKavinda/e19-3yp-Smart-Chessboard/README.md

 layout: home
 permalink: index.html

-repository-name: e19-3yp-Smart-Keyboard
+repository-name: e19-3yp-Smart-Chessboard
-title: Smart Keyboard
+title: Smart Chessboard
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"